ice-engineering/Test-Onboarding/Azure Sentinel/Azure Sentinel Playbooks/InitialTriage/readme.md

 • Identity if the IP address were previously used throughout the cloud tenant

-• Request Virus Total Check for the IP address
+• Request IP address reputation

 • Review Azure Sentinel Entity Behaviour Analytics

-• Request IP Quality Score

 • Request HIBP results for the email address